-3 Factors Views Comments Real Yields • India's inflation-adjusted yield is lower than most Emerging Market peers .
-The 10-year IGB real yield at 2.3% is lower than the average real yield of 4% for other major EMs.
-Supply dynamics • Government bond supply is lower .
-The government pegged its gross borrowing for FY 2026 at ~INR 14.8trn compared to INR 14.1trn in FY 2024, however net-borrowing was lower at 11.1trn Monetary policy • Market expects no rate cuts by the RBI in the near-term.
-1-year Overnight Indexed Swap (OIS) spread suggests market participants expects the RBI to stay on hold over the next 12 months.
-Liquidity • The RBI's focus remains on providing need-based liquidity support.
-The RBI announced liquidity enhancing measures through FX buy-sell swap, OMOs and Variable Rate Repo.
-The banking system liquidity has improved currently at INR 0.4trn after hitting a surplus of INR 3trn in January.
-Additional liquidity measures will be key for bond yields given a seasonally tight fiscal quarter.
-Demand dynamics • Foreign investors remain buyers in 2025 .
-YTD 2025 foreign investors inflows remain positive and is likely to stay robust given India's bond inclusion in global indices.
-RBI OMOs and demand from domestic institutional investors (banks, insurers, and mutual funds) will be a key determinant of bond yields in 2025.
-Yield premiums • Yield premiums trade below-average .
-The spread between 10-year IGB yield and repo rate is at 45bps vs. 5yr avg. of 144bps.
-High-quality (AAA) are attractive, with the yield spread between 3Y AAA rated bond and 3Y G-sec at 98bps, higher than the 10yr avg. of 70bps.
+Factors Views Comments Real Yields ● India's inflation-adjusted yield is lower than most Emerging Market peers.
+The 10-year IGB real yield at 3% is lower than the average real yield of 3.7% for other major EMs.
+Supply dynamics ● Government bond supply is lower in H1 FY2026 .
+The government pegged its gross borrowing for H1 FY2026 at ~INR 8trn or 54% of the budgeted INR 14.8trn for FY2026 (vs 58% in H1 FY2025).
+Monetary policy ● Market expects rate cuts by the RBI in the near-term.
+1-year Overnight Indexed Swap (OIS) spread suggests market participants expects the RBI to cut rates by 25bps over the next 12 months.
+Liquidity ● The RBI's focus remains on providing need-based liquidity support.
+The RBI has stepped by liquidity enhancing measures through FX buy-sell swap, OMOs and Variable Rate Repo.
+The banking system liquidity has improved to a surplus of INR 1.3trn after hitting a deficit of INR 3trn in January.
+RBI support through OMOs and other liquidity measures will be key for bond yields in H1 FY2026.
+Demand dynamics ● Foreign investors remain buyers in 2025 .
+Despite outflows in April 2025, foreign investors inflows remain positive YTD 2025 and is likely to stay robust given India's bond inclusion in global indices.
+RBI OMOs and demand from domestic institutional investors (banks, insurers, and mutual funds) will be key.
+Yield premiums ● Yield premiums trade below-average .
+The spread between 10-year IGB yield and repo rate is at 35bps vs. 5yr avg. of 118bps.
+High-quality (AAA) are attractive, with the yield spread between 3Y AAA rated bond and 3Y G-sec at 92bps, higher than the 10yr avg. of 71bps.